Taleigão: Church of São Miguel Arcanjo

 The main altar does not have a retable, which some 60 to 70 years back, was substituted by the throne of Exposition of the Sacrament.
 In this retable there were six big images of Dominican saints; five of which are in the corridor of the church.
 These were even taken to the fourth centenary celebrations of the canonical erection of the Archdiocese of Goa.
 The image of the patron saint St Michael Archangel is venerated in the niche where the Holy Sacrament is exposed.
 On this occasion the statue of St Michael is turned so that the rays on his back are used to expose the monstrance (custodia).
 On the sides of the wall are the images St Anthony and St Sebastian.
 The collateral altars are dedicated to Our Lady of Rosary and to Jesus Crucified with Our Lady.
 The first, has on top, the image of St Anna with her daughter in her lap with a globe in her hand and the second the image of St Rita de Cassia, (Augustinian).
 These images must have been put up after those of the Dominicans were removed.
 Of late the altar of Sacred Heart of Jesus was established.
 There is also an altar dedicated to the Holy Souls.
 According to Teles there were three Confraternities, namely Our Lady of Rosary, Our Lady of Loreto and that of Holy Souls.
 Francisco Xavier Gomes Catão mentions in the Anuário da Arquidiocese de Goa e Damão (1953), that there are seven altars in the Church.
 In 1972 the Church underwent restoration work which was funded by Mr. Arthur Ligorio Benedicto Anunciaçao Viegas, who at the time spent rupees 60,000 and the Pope Paul VI honoured him with ‘Medalha de Proeclesia Pontificie’.

-There are plans to built a modern St Michael Parish community center consisting of gathering hall, a clinic for elderly, a library, class rooms for catechism children and a meeting room for youth.
+There are plans to build a modern St Michael Parish community center consisting of gathering hall, a clinic for elderly, a library, class rooms for catechism children and a meeting room for youth.